ExpressionEngine/ExpressionEngine-User-Guide/source/development/modules.rst

 The Core Module File (mod.module\_name.php)
 -------------------------------------------

-The Core Module file is used for outputting content via the Templates and doing any processing that is required by both the Control Panel and any module tags contained in a template.
-It includes a class with a name that is a combination of the package's name with a '\_mod' suffix.
-The first letter and only the first letter of the class name should be capitalized.
+The Core Module file is used for outputting content via Templates and doing any processing that is required by both the Control Panel and any module tags contained in a template.
+It includes a class with a name that matches the package (the first letter of the class name must be capitalized).
 There is one required class variable, $return\_data, which will contain the module's outputted content and is retrieved by the Template parser after the module is done processing.
 As always, be sure you invoke the super object in your constructor.